illinois-cs241/illinois-cs241.github.io/_posts/2016-09-11-text-editor.md

 I like cAtS
 {% endhighlight %}

-Running a search:
+Running a search should output the exact match and nothing else:
 {% highlight text %}
 $ ./editor kitties.txt
 /cats
-{% endhighlight %}

-Should output:
-{% highlight text %}
 1 I like [cats]
 {% endhighlight %}
 and nothing else.